practicalli/clojure/clojure-tools/projects/configure-repl-startup.md

 (dev/go)
 ```
-Now define code in the `dev/dev.clj` file that controls the component lifecycle services library for the project.
+Now define code in the `dev/dev.clj` file that controls the component life-cycle services library for the project.

-## Example project with component lifecycle
+## Example project with component life-cycle
 {% tabs mount="Mount", integrant="Integrant", component="Component" %}

 <!-- Mount example -->
 {% content "mount" %}
-Using mount, its common to define a `dev.clj` file with `go`, `stop` and `restart` functions that manage the lifecycle of mount components.
+Using mount, its common to define a `dev.clj` file with `go`, `stop` and `restart` functions that manage the life-cycle of mount components.
 A `start` function contains the list of components with optional state.

 Require the mount namespace and the main namespace for the project, which should contain all the code to start and stop services.